Arts & Cultural Activities

 Open Membership: Inclusive and open to all students at Scots College.
 In partnership with Kāhui Raukura.

-In Terms 1-3, the group will be dedicating their time to practices for the Wellington Secondary Schools TuTagata Polynesian Festival.
+In Terms 1-3, the group dedicates their time to practicing for the Wellington Secondary Schools TuTagata Polynesian Festival.
 This is held each year at the TSB Arena.
 All Wellington Central Secondary Schools are involved in this event, and Scots College is excited to be able to participate each year.
 Each year, the group will look at offering NCEA and UE Credits for Senior students who perform for the Festival.

 Key Information